Online Casino Sites

 The brand, previously known as Victor Chandler, have been around as a bookmaker and casino for donkeys years, and they confidently go about their business providing a good honest product with equal measures of cheek and charm.

 BetVictor are admired for their clear and straightforward terms as well as their focus on quality and style.
 The casino offers 1000+ games from all the major software operators, all hosted on one of the sleekest interfaces in the industry.
 With BetVictor, you are safe from obnoxious flashy adverts, too, instead being treated to fun yet grown up casino with high-value regular promotions.

-Coral are the prefect all round betting site, as a one-stop shop bookmaker and online casino there is no better operator for me.
-Established in 1926 Coral have never stood still always looking to stay on the cusp of technology giving punters and players what they want rather than what they want to push.
+Coral are the perfect all-round betting site, as a one-stop shop bookmaker and online casino there is no better operator.
+Established in 1926 Coral have never stood still, always looking to stay on the cusp of technology giving punters and players what they want rather than what it is convenient to push.

 888 casino is one of the oldest online casino sites in the world.
 First launched back in 1997 as Casino-On-Net, the product is now 20 years old and counting so has had ample time to develop an understanding of what customers want in an ever-changing industry.
 They have put this knowledge to good use and have tailored a great package to fit most players.